Unicor-p/ts-map/README.md

 [![GitHub Release Date](https://img.shields.io/github/release-date/JAGFx/ts-map?style=flat-square)](https://github.com/JAGFx/ts-map/releases/latest)
 [![Discord](https://img.shields.io/discord/764915323693826059.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/8abqrEeFxF)

+# Important note

+> After a huge and long search, I still haven't found a solution to the last problems that came up.
+It's clearly out of my field of knowledge.
+>
+> So I think the best way to continue exporting tiles for my project is to work on a new (again) project.
+>
+> Its focus will be somewhat different.
+The maintainer of the original project does an impressive job.
+But he doesn't provide a console.
+>
+> The idea here would be to create a small console application that will only consume the original project and that will compliant to the Ets2-Dashboad-Skin project requirements.
+>
+> I don't know when this will be available.
+At the moment, I'm a bit fed up with it.
+Don't worry, the project is not dead.
+I'll get it done.

+This version is no longer maintained.
+See the [feat/@next](https://github.com/JAGFx/ts-map/tree/feat/%40next)

 ## About

 This project are written on C#.
 This app are used to exctact datas from the game file and export as Json files or Png files